 Con 3.
 More Difficult to Find

-While there are plenty of tools and websites for finding influencers, the vast majority of them only provide info about the big fish, and finding your relevant micro-influencer via those tools is almost impossible.
+While there are plenty of websites and tools for finding influencers, the vast majority of them only provide info about the big fish, and finding your relevant micro influencer via those tools is almost impossible.

-You can check out our ultimate guide on how to find instagram influencers in no time.
+You can also check out our ultimate guide on how to find instagram influencers in no time.

 Should You Hire Micro-Influencers?